Sumgait pogrom: Government reaction

 The Soviet government's reaction to the riots was initially slow.
-Authorities were reluctant to send military units to impose martial law into town.
+Authorities were reluctant to send military units to impose martial law on the town.
 The spirit of glasnost had seen the Soviet Union more tolerant in responding to such politically charged issues.
 However, Soviet officials in Azerbaijan, some of whom were witnessing the attacks, appealed to Kremlin leaders to dispatch Soviet troops to Sumgait.
 In a Soviet Politburo session on the third day of the rioting (February 29), Gorbachev and his senior cabinet conferred on several subjects before discussing the events of Sumgait.
 When the issue was finally raised, Gorbachev voiced his opposition to the proposal of sending in troops but cabinet members Foreign Minister Eduard Shevardnadze and Defense Minister Dmitry Yazov, fearing an escalation of violence, persuaded him otherwise.

 Meanwhile, on the previous day, two battalions from the MVD, troops mainly equipped with truncheons and riot gear (those troops who were armed with firearms were armed with blanks and not given the permission to open fire), arrived in Sumgait in buses and armored personnel carriers.
 As they moved in to secure the town, the soldiers found themselves as targets of the mob.
 In what became a startling sight for the city's residents, the soldiers were attacked and maimed with the improvised steel objects.
-Their armored vehicles were flipped over and in some cases disabled by molotov cocktails, as the troops found themselves in complete disarray.
+Their armored vehicles were flipped over and in some cases disabled by Molotov cocktails, as the troops found themselves in complete disarray.

 By February 29, the situation had worsened to the point where authorities were forced to call in more professional and heavily armed troops, who were given the right to use deadly force.
-A contingent made up of elements of the Felix Dzerzhinsky Division of the Internal Troops; a company of Marines from the Caspian Sea Naval Flotilla; troops from Dagestan; an assault landing brigade; military police; and the 137th Parachute Regiment of the Airborne Forces from Ryazan – a military force of nearly 10,000 men under the overall command of a Lieutenant General Krayev – made its way to Sumgait.
+A contingent made up of elements of the Felix Dzerzhinsky Division of the Internal Troops; a company of marines from the Caspian Sea Naval Flotilla; troops from Dagestan; an assault landing brigade; military police; and the 137th Guards Airborne Regiment of the Airborne Forces from Ryazan – a military force of nearly 10,000 men under the overall command of a Lieutenant General Krayev – made its way to Sumgait.
 Tanks were brought in and ordered to cordon off the city.
 Andrei Shilkov, a Russian journalist for the periodical Glasnost, counted at least 47 tanks and reported also seeing troops wearing bulletproof vests patrolling the town, an implication that firearms were present and used during the rioting.

-A curfew was imposed from 8 pm to 7 am as skirmishes between troops and rioters continued.
+A curfew was imposed from 8:00 pm to 7:00 am as skirmishes between troops and rioters continued.
 Krayev ordered troops to rescue Armenians left in their apartments.
 By the evening of the 29th, martial law was imposed and troops in buses and personnel carriers were patrolling the streets of Sumgait.
 Under heavily armed guard, civilian buses and APCs transported Armenian residents to the Samed Vurgun Cultural Facility (known as the SK) in the city's main square.
 The SK building was designed to accommodate several hundred people, though as many as several thousand eventually found shelter there.